 You also shoot in black and white.
 May you share with us why?
 And have you tried color?

-I like color but it is something that we all see from sunrise to sunset, every day, all year.
+I like the color but it is something that we all see from sunrise to sunset, every day, all year.
 Who has had a dream where everything is involved in Black and White?
 I would dare to say that no one, for the simple reason that we dream as we see.
 On the contrary, Black and White is unnatural, is a moment unable to happen in life and is its inability which fascinates me.
-To sum up, color is already created; Black and White has to be created.
+To sum up, color is already created; Black and White have to be created.

 I have experimented with color and I got some color photography as well, but most of the time I preview the situations in monochrome and before pressing the shutter release I have already determined the result I want to get.
-Although I have to say that there are times when things go completely backwards and what I had thought as a picture without color, at the end is better with it.
+Although I have to say that there are times when things go completely backward and what I had thought as a picture without color, at the end is better with it.

 Apart from the geometric elements present in your oeuvre, what else are the elements you always look for when composing an image?

 Well, it involves many other things that I’m also crazy about.
-The negative space, back light and high contrast, human presence and abuse in cleaning the image are ingredients that I like to consider as well.
+The negative space, backlight and high contrast, human presence and abuse in cleaning the image are ingredients that I like to consider as well.

-The geometry and / or symmetry are visually stunning elements but alone its narrative is poor.
+The geometry and/or symmetry are visually stunning elements but alone its narrative is poor.
 It is the combination of several of these ingredients when, for me, an image comes to power and turns from a stream to a runaway river that can trigger the viewer’s imagination.

 You have a unique style of street photography.
 Personally, what does street photography mean to you?

-For me street photography means uncertainty and anecdotes.
+For me, street photography means uncertainty and anecdotes.
 When I take my camera and go out, I have the certainty that something is waiting for me, I do not know what but I do know that there is no coincidence, so from the time I decide to go to take a photograph I am determined to the encounter with some unknown who, with its walk through the city, will tell me a story.
 What would become of what we love if we wouldn’t imagine our own stories with it?

 Do you have certain art principles do you follow?